Seneca Nation of Indians v. Christy: New York intermediate appellate court

 The General Term of the Fifth Department of the New York Supreme Court heard the intermediate appeal.
 Bradley J., writing for himself and Dwight J.J., affirmed.
 The court considered whether the Indians had properly surrendered the land and whether the consideration had been paid.
 As to the first question, the court noted that, while "in view of the known habits of Indians they may not be supposed to represent their occupation or possession by improvements or inclosures of all or great portions of their lands":

 [I]n this case the abandonment and surrender were not only practically made, but have been characterized by such circumstances and by such recognition, not only by the Indians, but by the government, in such manner as to determine the situation, and in legal effect to sever the prior relation of the Indians to the lands from them.
 The quantity of land covered by the treaty of conveyance was large.

 The court cited Johnson v.
-M'Intosh (1823) for the proposition that: "[t]he title of the Indians was possessory, and embraced the right of occupancy only.
+McIntosh (1823) for the proposition that: "[t]he title of the Indians was possessory, and embraced the right of occupancy only.
 And when abandoned by them the possession attached itself to the fee of the lands."

 As to the second question, the court noted:

 The suggestion that the entire amount of the purchase money was not paid, and that such fact is in the way of supporting the claim to the Indian title, is not sustained.
 We are not called upon to consider the effect of default in payment of any portion of the purchase money.
 The treaty recites the payment of it, and as no such question seems ever before to have been raised, or full payment questioned, either by government or the Indians, it must at this late day be assumed, until the contrary is quite clearly made to appear, that the contract in that respect was performed.